ddev/ddev/docs/content/users/install/performance.md

     ### Enabling and Disabling Mutagen

     !!!warning "Don’t Install Mutagen"
-        You do not need to install anything to use mutagen.
+        You do not need to install anything to use Mutagen.
 DDEV installs and maintains its own `mutagen` binary.

     We recommend enabling Mutagen globally with `ddev config global --mutagen-enabled`.
 You can disable it again with `ddev mutagen reset && ddev config global --mutagen-enabled=false`.